 13.30 - 15.00

-If you’re an innovation leader in health and care and you’re looking for inspiration and connections, join Dr Chris Martin, chair of Life Sciences Hub Wales, as he explores the exciting partnerships with industry that are transforming the delivery of tomorrow’s health and care services.
-You’ll hear from sector leaders about:
+This session with Dr Chris Martin, chair of Life Sciences Hub Wales, explored the exciting partnerships with industry that are transforming the delivery of tomorrow’s health and care services.
+We heard from sector leaders about:

 - How NHS Wales organisations are developing their relationships with industry to transform clinical services.